Danp04/Test2/pages/getting-started.md

 3. **Explore** section where you can find information about the tech comm in Poland and the Polish job market
 4. **FAQ** section where you will find answers to all common doubts

-* a roadmap where you can discover how-to approach more deeply
+* a roadmap where you can discover how-to approach more deeply:

 ![roadmap](../images/com_roadmap.jpg)

-* the link to an online meeting with a co-founder of tech comm in Poland
+* the link to an online meeting with a co-founder of tech comm in Poland:

 ![link](../images/link.jpg)

-* the tech comm training and workshops section, which provides an insight into industry education in Poland
+* the tech comm training and workshops section, which provides an insight into industry education in Poland:

 ![education](../images/workshop.jpg)